 Continuation of the MGA Schedule Agreement would not just impede, but would defeat the entire merger.
 The Scope Rule in the MGA agreement prevents Conrail engineers from manning trains beyond the current interchange point at West Brownsville.
 Unlike the Conrail collective bargaining agreement applicable to Engineers, the MGA agreement does not provide a reasonable and feasible method for the Carrier to establish a new terminal.
 Thus, Conrail would have to retain the inefficient West Brownsville terminal, more than 25 miles from the proposed Waynesburg crew base.
-Similarly, under the Corriers' proposed operational arrangement, all engineers will report to Waynesburg, regardless of whether the engineer will be operating on the east or west division, yet the NGA agreement calls for maintenance of extra lists at both South Brownsville and Maidsville.
-The MGA agraquent continues to recognise the craft and class of firemen and so displaced engineers can presuzably hold riding firemen positions.
-On Conrail, the firemen's craft has been eliminated and in its stead, the UTU(E) and Conrail created the reserve engine service employment program.
+Similarly, under the Carriers' proposed operational arrangement, all engineers will report to Waynesburg, regardless of whether the engineer will be operating on the east or west division, yet the KGA agreement calls for maintenance of extra lists at both South Brownsville and Maidsville.
+The MGA agreement continues to recognize the craft and class of firemen and so displaced engineers can presumably hold riding firemen positions. on Conrail, the firemen's craft has been eliminated and in its stead, the UTU(E) and Conrail created the reserve engine service employment program.
 To establish interdivisional service on the MGA, the Carriers' must follow the negotiation and arbitration provisions of Article IV of the October 31, 1985 National Agreement.
 An arbitrator could impose conditions so enerous that Conrail would be precluded

 There are 32 active Engineers on the MEA.
-Correll process that MEA Engineers be governed by the collective bengaining agreement severing Correll Engineers and that these employees listed on the MEA Firment testion agreement agreement and the testor, when not working as Lacoustive Engineers, usual be governed by the agreement Entition Correll and the LUTU(E) which amoves the reserve angine service creft.
+Correll process that MEA Engineers be governed by the collective bergaining agreement severing Correll Engineers and that those ampleyees listed on the MEA Firman factor, when not working as Locasstive Engineers, usual be governed by the agreement between Correll and the UTU(E) which severs the reserve argine service craft.